 - Clara Barton organized the Red Cross in America.
 Do you remember what the Red Cross does?
 How does the Red Cross help people?
 Can you think of how the Red Cross shows the UU Principles to many people?
 How does the Red Cross show fairness?
 Freedom?
 Acceptance?
 Caring?
 What kinds of things does the Red Cross do that show every person is important?

-For older children, ask them to stand up each time they hear Clara do something that is from one of the UU Principles.
+For older children, ask them to stand up (or to raise their hand) each time they hear Clara do something that is from one of the UU Principles.

 Including All Participants